Nienkeeijsvogel/sykube/README.md

 corresponding token page field.

 ## From source
-For newer operating systems as Ubuntu 18.04 and newer, centos 8 and newer:
+To run Sykube on your machine with newer operating systems as Ubuntu 18.04+, centos 8+:

-To build it from this repository:
+Build it from this repository:

 ```bash
 git clone https://github.com/sylabs/sykube